How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 After visiting the Arashiyama landmarks, stroll along the Katsura River and enjoy the view of this historic wooden bridge.
 Walk across the bridge, where you can enjoy amazing views of the river, mountains, and hills surrounding you.

-When you’re across, you’ll find a ton of various restaurants, shops, and ice cream booths selling matcha soft-serve.
+When you’re across, you’ll find a ton of various restaurants, souvenir shops, and ice cream booths selling matcha soft-serve.
 Spend an hour or two perusing and eating up all the soft serve you can fit in your belly.

 Matcha in Kyoto - Best Of Japan: The Ultimate Two Week Itinerary